Conditionals#

 Activity: Conditionals I#

-Complete the question in this Google Form (https://forms.gle/DmwaJCNXiVbz9j5K9) and then click submit.
+Complete the question in this Google Form (https://forms.gle/h7LZNmD4WcpveLam6) and then click submit.

-# TEST CODE OUT HERE
+# SPACE TO TEST THINGS OUT

 Functions + Conditionals#